FormidableLabs/victory-docs/src/screens/docs/components/victory-legend/ecology.md

 ### padding

-The `padding` prop specifies the amount of padding in number of pixels between the edge of the legend and any rendered child components.
-This prop can be given as a number or as an object with padding specified for top, bottom, left and right.
-As with [width and height], the absolute padding will depend on whether the component is rendered in a responsive container.
+The `padding` prop specifies the amount of padding in pixels between the edge of the legend and any rendered child components.
+This prop can be given as a number or as an object with padding specified for `top`, `bottom`, `left` and `right`.
+As with [`width` and `height`], the absolute padding will depend on whether the component is rendered in a responsive container.
 When a component is nested within `VictoryLegend`, setting `padding` on the child component will have no effect.

 *examples:* `padding={{ top: 20, bottom: 60 }}` or `padding={40}`